Your Guide to the Philadelphia Chinese Lantern Festival in Franklin Square

 The stage performances are free with admission and will take place in three 30-minute intervals, at 7:30 p.m., 9 p.m., and 10:15 p.m.
 (So time your tickets accordingly.)

 The Franklin Square fountain is also decked out for the festival.
-A flamboyance of flamingoes preens while two hippos greet you from its depths.
-There’s also a special fountain show set to “Little Apple” by Chopstick Brothers.
-You can catch it every 30 minutes, aside from the three times the stage performances are running.
+And there’s a special fountain show set to “Little Apple” by Chopstick Brothers.
+(Other shows include Dua Lipa’s “Levitating,” Katy Perry’s “Firework” and other pop hits.)
+You can catch a fountain show every 30 minutes, aside from the three times the stage performances are running.

-New for this year, there will be free hands-on activities on Friday and Saturday evenings.
+In addition, there will be free hands-on activities on Friday and Saturday evenings.
 At 7:15 p.m. and 9 p.m. you can participate in a dumpling workshop with Sang Kee.
 At 8:15 p.m., participate in a folk dance lesson with the festival performers.
 And you can meet one of the face-changers (and take a photo with them) at 6:30 p.m.
-All activities are included in your ticket price.
+Your ticket includes all activities.

 The Franklin Square fixture SquareBurger will be operating as usual, with familiar favorites like burgers, fries and shakes.
-In addition, Sang Kee’s pop-up stand will serve a variety of Chinese specialties in combos and a la carte options, including dan dan noodles and dumplings.
-Sang Kee also has a $12 pineapple smoothie that comes in a pineapple, so live your best life.
+In addition, Sang Kee’s pop-up stand has a variety of Chinese specialties in combos and à la carte options, including spicy dan dan noodles and dumplings.
+Sang Kee also has a pineapple smoothie that comes in a pineapple, so live your best life.

-The Dragon Beer Garden tent is back, with draft beers, mocktails and signature cocktails.
-You’ll also find pan-Asian cuisine in the tent, courtesy of Oishii, including seaweed salad, mochi ice cream, chicken satay, bubble tea and bao buns.
-The beer garden is open till 10 p.m., and you can stroll through the entire festival in the square with your adult beverage in hand.
+The Lotus Cocktail Garden tent is serving up signature cocktails — plus mocktails, beer, hard seltzer and wine.
+It’s open till 10 p.m., and you can stroll through the entire festival in the square with your adult beverage in hand.

 Plan Your Trip

 The Philadelphia Chinese Lantern Festival takes place at Franklin Square, located at 6th and Race streets.
 The show is outdoors, and it’s rain-or-shine.
-Tickets may be rescheduled with 24 hours’ advance notice.
+You can reschedule your tickets with 24 hours’ notice.
 If the conditions are so severe as to force a cancellation, ticket-holders will be emailed.

 Tickets are available online and on-site, though purchasing online in advance is strongly recommended because popular times sell out.
-Sundays through Thursdays, tickets are $14 for kids ages three to 12 (under three are free), $20 for ages 13 to 17, and $22 for adults.
+Sundays through Thursdays, tickets are $16 for kids ages three to 12, $23 for ages 13 to 17, and $25 for adults.
 Adult and youth prices prices go up by $3 on Fridays and Saturdays.
+Kids age two and under are free.
 There’s no re-entry, but you can stay as long as you want once you’re inside the festival.

 If you want to play mini-golf or ride the carousel, plan ahead because there are combo tickets available online to save you a little money on the Franklin Square attractions.